wjddndud00/5080-5090-Solutions/README.md

 This repository contains solutions to homework problems assigned in Math 5080/5090 from the text, Bain and Engelhardt's Introduction to Probability and Mathematical Statistics.

-To view solutions, open the PDF files.
+To view solutions, open the PDF file.

 To make contributions, you will need to add or modify LaTeX (*.tex) files.
 There is a master LaTeX file called Solutions.tex.
 There is also a separate file for each homework problem.
 Solutions.tex calls each of the separate homework problem files to compile a single document will all the solutions.
 Thus if you want to fix or improve the solution to problem 5 from chapter 8, you will edit 05.08.tex and then compile Solutions.tex.

-LaTeX files and Solutions.pdf will be tracked with git.
+LaTeX files and Solutions.pdf will be tracked with Git.
 Please do not commit other stuff, e.g. *.log files.

 #### Missing solutions